-Jason New, age 54, is the Co-Founder and Managing Partner of NovaWulf Digital Management, LP, an investment fund formed in 2021.
-Mr. New oversees the firm's portfolio construction, research, legal and regulatory review, deal origination and execution.
+Jason New, age 55, is the Vice Chairman of Investment Banking at Lazard Inc., having joined the firm in January 2024.
+Prior to joining Lazard, Mr. New was the Co-Founder and Managing Partner of NovaWulf Digital Management, LP, an investment fund formed in 2021.
 Previously, Mr. New served as Co-CEO of Onex Credit, the credit investing arm of Onex Corporation (Onex) from April 2020 to December 2021.
 Prior to joining Onex, Mr. New was the Senior Managing Director of The Blackstone Group L.P., a global investment and advisory firm, and the Head of Special Situation Investing for GSO Capital Partners LP (GSO), a credit-oriented alternative asset manager, having served in such positions from 2005 until December 2019.
 Before joining GSO in 2005, Mr. New was a senior member of Credit Suisse's distressed finance group.
 Mr. New joined Credit Suisse in 2000 when it acquired Donaldson, Lufkin & Jenrette (DLJ), where he was a member of DLJ's restructuring group.
 Prior to joining DLJ in 1999, he was an associate with the law firm Sidley Austin LLP, where he practiced in the firm's corporate reorganization group.

-Mr. New has served on the board of directors of several public companies, including TeraWulf Inc. (Nasdaq: WULF), a digital asset technology company with a core business of sustainable bitcoin mining, where he has served since November 2021.
+Mr. New has served on the board of directors of several private and public companies, including TeraWulf Inc. (Nasdaq: WULF), a digital asset technology company with a core business of sustainable bitcoin mining, where he had served from November 2021 to December 2023.